prasadbe/jobseek/readme.md

 * To remove item from cart, please update the quantity  of the cart product is zero

 * According to rule .
-If user get 1 qty if user added 4 qty in cart ...
+User will get 1 qty if User added 4 qty in cart ...

  User tried to purchase 8 qty means am offering 2 qty extra with same 8 qty price